shahinfa9999/NLP_Politics_Bias/README.md

 # Political Bias Classification & Summary Toolkit

 This project provides tools for detecting political bias in news articles, generating concise summaries, and analyzing historical contextual content using NLP techniques.
-It uses LDA topic modeling, transformer-based embeddings ( RoBERTa), and machine learning classifiers such as RandomForest, and XGBoost to detect bias, and an openAI API to provide historical context and a summary.
+It uses LDA topic modeling, transformer-based embeddings ( RoBERTa), and machine learning classifiers such as RandomForest, and XGBoost to detect bias.
+It also uses an openAI API to provide historical context and a summary.

 ## Project Structure